Info page

 ACKNOWLEDGEMENTS:

-Thanks to my friends for all your encouragement, and especially to Dave & Jen for helping get this website up.
+Thanks to my friends for all your encouragement, and especially to Dave & Jen for helping get this website up and running.

 Thanks to my clients and patrons for your support . . . and good taste!